A wonderfully rich indulgence, this easy no-sugar recipe for homemade chocolate yogurt is made with creamy Greek yogurt and cocoa powder.

 Nutrition per Serving

 Thank you for the recipe.
-I've tried to make chocolate yogurt with baking powder, but it turns out grainy. does the resting part cause the powder to meld more thoroughly?
+I've tried to make chocolate yogurt with cocoa powder, but it turns out grainy.
+Does the resting part cause the powder to meld more thoroughly?

 Yes!
 That's the idea.